bots8/nutgram-starter-kit/README.md

 # Nutgram Starter Kit

-This is a simple starter kit to start your journey on building Telegram bot
+Start your Telegram bot development journey with this simple starter kit, designed for beginners.
+It offers essential tools and guidelines to easily build your first Telegram bot, making it a great choice for those looking to create a ready-to-use bot for production.

 ## Requirements